detobel36/fuzzer/README.md

     The program crash if an header id have value 117

 - `success_Comment_Size_1641.img`
-    The program carsh if a comment have a size bigger than 1641 character.
-Notice that the converter have a protection for big number.
+    The program carsh if a comment have a size bigger than 1641 characters.
+Notice that the converter have a protection for very big number (upper 2499 characters).

 - `success_Author_Character_28197.img`
     The program crash on specific character in author name.